Jesusdiazcienciadatos/ationetdocs/AN-Stand_AloneTerminalUserManual_EN.md

 	<tr>
 		<td><img src="Content/Images/standAloneTerminal/19e.png"></td>
 		<td>
-			The POS will ask to present the identification that is associated to the pre-authorization to be canceled.<br>
+			The POS will ask to present the identification that is associated to the pre-authorization to be canceled.
+Or you can press the ALPHA button and type the identification<br>
 			<br>
 			Slide through the reader the same card you used to apply for pre-authorization.
 		</td>